PurpleTurkeyHat/CCCA/README.md

-# TAMUhack
+# Crowdsourced Cartographic Catastrophe Analysis (CCCA)

-Using social media trends to crowd source the location and time of natural disasters and other adverse events.
+CCCA, or Crowdsourced Cartographic Catastrophe Analysis, is a powerful tool for social good that leverages real-time data from social media.
+It uses the frequency of tweets with location enabled and keywords relevant to natural disasters to form a heatmap from which first responders and helpers can decide which areas are most in need of assistance.
 Developed for TAMUhack by the Waitlisters.

 Uses tweepy, geopy